PatrikValkovic/grammpy/README.md

 ## Usage

 Defining a grammar doesn't require special tools anymore.
-All what you need is just a IDE and you have the full support.
+All what you need is just an IDE and you have the full support.

 Let's define grammar using standard Python objects instead.